Version: 1.0.78

 To automate localization through Github please check the Applanga Github Workflow Documentation.

 To initialize a new project the API token is needed.
-It can be found in the App under Project Settings on the Applanga Dashboard.
+It can be found under Project Settings on the Applanga Dashboard.

 The project can then be initialized by running the following in the project directory: